genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/03_banner.md

 `foundation-banner` extends `foundation-element`.

 The `banner` displays an important, succinct message, such as actions for users to address.
-It remains displayed until it is disimssed by the user.
+It remains displayed until it is dismissed by the user.

 Banners should be displayed at the top of the screen, below a top app bar.
 They’re persistent and nonmodal, so the user can either ignore the banner or interact with it at any time.